AbdulMoizz31/e-commerce-ui/README.md

 - Add products to the cart.  (working...)
 - View the cart screen with added products.  (working...)
 - Delete items from the cart.  (working...)
-- Modify product quantities in the cart.  (working...)

 ## Getting Started